myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/development_and_runtime_envs/handling_dependencies_with_spack.md

 ## Advanced Topic: Spack Environments

 A Spack environment is a key feature of Spack, enabling users to manage software packages, dependencies, and configurations collectively.
-It ensures the easy replication of software setups across various HPC clusters, aiding researchers, developers, and sysadmins in maintaining consistency and avoiding compatibility issues.
+It ensures the easy replication of software setups across various AI clusters, aiding researchers, developers, and sysadmins in maintaining consistency and avoiding compatibility issues.

 A list of useful Spack environment commands,